mariocrrt/minfit/README.md

-# MinFit: A Minimalistic Fitness Tracker
+# minfit: A Minimalistic Fitness Tracker

-MinFit is a minimalistic fitness tracker designed to replicate the core functionalities of the Workout app on the iPhone.
+minfit is a minimalistic fitness tracker designed to replicate the core functionalities of the Workout app on the iPhone.

 ## How Does it Work?